tiredofit/docker-kopano-core/README.md

 This will build a container for the [Kopano Groupware](https://kopano.io/) suite.

 **At current time this image has the potential of making you cry - Do not use for production use.
-I am not a Kopano expert yet using this opportunity to understand the in's and out's of the software to potentially use for a non-profit educational institution.**
+I am not a Kopano expert yet using this opportunity to understand the ins and outs of the software to potentially use for a non-profit educational institution.
+I am constantly relying on the expertise of the community in the Kopano.io Community forums and the manuals, and still have a long way to go**

 * Installs latest nightly builds from community build offering
 * Automatic configuration of various services